-In order for the state to compensate you, you will need to complete and send in a Vendor Activation Form (PDF) using the Vendor Form Instructions (PDF).
+In order for the state to compensate you, you will need to complete and send in a Vendor Activation Form (PDF).
 You only need to do this once to establish your business as a vendor.

 Step Four: Apply for your reimbursement by April 15th of the following year.

 After certification, DECD mails an annual reminder and instructions for online filing of reimbursement requests.

 The Legislature charges DECD with collecting information necessary for the State to administer the Employment Tax Increment Financing (ETIF).
 To ensure full program compliance, reporting is mandatory.
 In an ongoing effort to improve our administration of these programs, and consolidate reporting efforts, if your company is enrolled in both the ETIF and Pine Tree Development Zone Programs, the deadline by which you must submit your CY17 annual report has been extended to mirror the ETIF reporting deadline for CY17, as follows.

 CY2017 ETIF reimbursement request filing deadline: Tuesday, April 17, 2018*

 PTDZ annual report filing deadline: Tuesday, April 17, 2018*